-The Student Services Support Program at Oklahoma State University is funded through the U.S. Department of Education.
-The program is designed to provide support and motivation to low-income, first-generation, and/or students with disabilities from matriculation through graduation.

-The Student Support Services program provides the following services: academic advisement, financial aid advisement, mentoring, cultural programming, and service learning preparation.
-Students enrolled in the program may also be awarded financial assistance in the form of scholarships or stipends.
-For more information on this program, visit https://das.okstate.edu/sss or contact OSU-SSS at 405.744.5198.
+The U.S. Department of Education funds the Student Services Support Program at Oklahoma State University.
+The program is designed to support and motivate low-income, first-generation, and/or students with disabilities from enrollment through graduation.
+The Student Support Services program offers the following services: academic advisement, financial aid advisement, mentoring, cultural programming, and service-learning preparation.
+Students enrolled in the program may also be awarded financial assistance through scholarships or stipends.
+For more information on this program, visit https://diversity.okstate.edu/ or contact OSU-SSS at 405.744.5198.